the-events-calendar/the-events-calendar/readme.txt

 == Description ==

-Create and manage your calendar of events with ease.
-Get professional-level quality and features backed by a team you can trust.
-The Events Calendar will help take your site to the next level.
+Create an events calendar and manage it with ease.
+The Events Calendar plugin provides professional-level quality and features backed by a team you can trust.

-The Events Calendar is built and supported by Modern Tribe's WordPress artisans.
+Packed with loads of useful features, The Events Calendar by Modern Tribe is ready to go right out of the box.
+It’s extensible, easy to use, and completely customizable.

 Looking for additional functionality including recurring events, ticket sales, publicly submitted events, new views, Facebook event integration and more?

 <strong>Check out [Events Calendar PRO](http://m.tri.be/mj) and [other add-ons](http://m.tri.be/2a)</strong>